yuzhenmi/taleweaver/README.md

 # TaleWeaver

-This is a work-in-progress WYSIWYG editor aiming to become the word processor for the 2Tale platform.
-The goal is to develop an editor that is fully aware of where things are rendered, and completely avoid the use of contenteditable.
+This is a work-in-progress web-based word processor for the 2Tale Writer's Portal.
+The goal is to develop a layout-aware WYSIWYG editor that does not rely on the browser for line breaking, cursor placement and input event capturing.
+Most existing open-source editors use contenteditable to delegate these responsibilities to the browser, as a result, it is difficult to implement features on top of them that require layout information.
+Such features include multiple cursor placement for collaborative editing, word processor style fixed-sized pages, and complex UI overlays on top of the document such as commenting and highlighting.